A Unified Perspective for Loss-Oriented Imbalanced Learning via Localization: More Empirical Results

+Fig.\ref{fig:alpha_ratio10} reports more results of the baseline models on the CIFAR datasets with $\rho = 10$.
+Again, { CE+ADRW} and { LDAM} perform better than { CE}, and { LDAM+ADRW} outperforms both { CE+ADRW} and { LDAM}.
+All These results again validate the theoretical insights \textbf{(In1)} and \textbf{(In4-b)}.

-We present the sensitivity analysis of VS+ADRW on the CIFAR-100 dataset in Fig.\ref{fig:sensitivity_cifar100}, where the imbalance ratio $\rho = 100$.
-Similar to the results on the CIFAR-10 dataset, appropriately increasing $\nu$ and $\tau$ can improve the model performance, which again validates the theoretical insights \textbf{(In1)} and \textbf{(In4-b)}.
+Fig.\ref{fig:sensitivity_app} presents more sensitivity analysis of VS+ADRW on the CIFAR datasets.
+Similar to the results in Fig.\ref{fig:sensitivity_cifar10}, appropriately increasing $\nu$ and $\tau$ can improve the model performance, which again validates the theoretical insights \textbf{(In1)} and \textbf{(In4-b)}.
+Notably, CIFAR-10 ($\rho = 100$), \textit{i.e.}, Fig.\ref{fig:sensitivity_cifar10}, shows a similar trend to CIFAR-100 ($\rho = 100$), \textit{i.e.}, (a) and (b), instead of those with $\rho = 10$, \textit{i.e.}, (c) and (d).
+This shows that the datasets with similar imbalance ratios may have similar optimal hyperparameters, which is beneficial for hyperparameter searching.

-Similar to Fig.\ref{fig:drw_cifar100}, Fig.\ref{fig:drw_cifar10} provides a series of results on the CIFAR-10 dataset to validate the theoretical insight \textbf{(In2)}.
+Fig.\ref{fig:drw_app} provides a series of results on the CIFAR-10 dataset to validate the theoretical insight \textbf{(In2)}, similar to Fig.\ref{fig:drw_cifar100}.
 Once again, the imbalance of $B_y(f)$ is highly correlated with the model performance on the test set, not only for CE+DRW but also for CE+None.
-It is worth mentioning that the optimal DRW epoch $T_0$ is 60, which is different from the commonly chosen value of 160.
-This might be because the CIFAR-10 dataset only has 10 classes, and a small DRW epoch $T_0$ may lead to overfitting on the majority classes.

-In Fig.\ref{fig:alpha_ratio10}-Fig.\ref{fig:drw_cifar100_ratio10}, we provide the results under the imbalance ratio $\rho = 10$.
-The results are similar to those with $\rho = 100$, which again validates our theoretical results.
+Besides, the optimal DRW epoch $T_0$ is around 60 when $\rho = 100$ but larger than 100 when $\rho = 10$.
+This again shows that the optimal hyperparameters are highly related to the imbalance ratio.
+For efficiency, we fix $T_0$ to 160 in Sec.\ref{subsec:performance_comparison}, which is a common choice in practice.